RoanCrom/Easy-git-push-and-pull/README.md

 i dont trust this - dont use it, this was convenient for me and if you dont like it, that's okay

+it could be a little slow sometimes - it aint free for github so you may get rate limited

 copyright me but like whos enforcing that shit anyway, the icon was drawn by dapaul so no stealy